odhran456/An-eCommerce-Recommender-System/README.md

 *recommend.py*

+For a target user in the database, find the nearest neighbours of that user and recommend this target user unseen classes depending on neighbour ratings.

+*recommend_new_user.py*

-For a target user, find the nearest neighbours of that user and recommend this target user unseen classes depending on neighbour ratings.
+For preferences entered by a new user, find the nearest neighbours of that user and recommend this target user unseen classes depending on neighbour ratings.

+**Important Script**

+*GUI.py*

+Runs a graphical uer interface using tkinter, which allows access to *recommend.py* and *recommend_new_user.py*.